PERTINENCE: Input-based Opportunistic Neural Network Dynamic Execution: Proposed methodology

 \section{Proposed methodology}

-In this section, we present the details related to the proposed methodology.
+In this section, we present the problem formulation and the details related to the proposed methodology.
 Let us start with a motivating example to introduce the concept.
 Consider three different CNN models \texttt{resnet8}, \texttt{resnet14} and \texttt{resnet20} trained on CIFAR-10 dataset~\cite{cifar_data}.
 Fig.~\ref{fig:mot1} illustrates the trade-offs between computational cost (measured in MFLOPs) and accuracy for these three models. \texttt{resnet8} model incurs a computational cost of 5.9 MFLOPs for a single image inference and achieves an accuracy of 69.4\% on the CIFAR-10 test dataset. \texttt{resnet20} and \texttt{resnet14} require $3.7\times$ and $2.3\times$ more computations, respectively, compared to \texttt{resnet8}, while achieving accuracy improvements of 19.2\% and 16\%, respectively.
 Table~\ref{tab:mot1} shows the distribution of CIFAR-10 test dataset (10000) images correctly classified by different combinations of three CNN models.

-Each row uses binary encoding (e.g., `0 1 1') to indicate which CNNs correctly identified the images, where `1' means the CNN correctly classified the image.
-Row `0 0 1' clearly shows that only 527 images out of 10000 images require the larger model (\texttt{resnet20}) for correct classification whereas for 6947 images, the smallest model (\texttt{resnet8}) itself would be enough for correct classification.
-It is also interesting to note that 237 images could be correctly identified only by \texttt{ResNet14} and not by the other two CNN models.
+The second-to-last row clearly shows that only 527 of 10000 images require the larger model (\texttt{resnet20}) for correct classification, whereas for 6947 images, the smallest model (\texttt{resnet8}) alone would be sufficient.